 Still trying to learn some nearby hiking trails on Table Mountain.
-When it’s not raining winter is a great time of year for hiking the mountain – especially the exposed areas which get hot in the summer sun.
+When it’s not raining winter is a great time of year for hiking the mountain – especially the exposed areas which are hot in the summer sun.
 There are tons of hiking guides available all at around $75 for a short hike of about 4 hours or $100+ for longer steeper hikes.
 Guides get that fee easily and are often fully booked weeks in advance.
 Below are some of the trails I hope to learn.

 Platteklip (Flat Stone) Gorge is the “nick” in the profile of Table Mountain.
 It’s the best known route up the mountain.
 To get there you go up the front face that overlooks the city.
 From Platteklip Gorge you can follow the cliffs above the city to Maclears Beacon which is the highest point on the mountain.
 If you’re pooped when you reach the top you can take the cableway down.
 The cableway is closed for maintenance but it opens again on August 1st.